LuisPires3105/luis-pires-labseq-challenge/README.md

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+To run the application in dev mode that enables live coding use:

 ```shell script
 ./mvnw quarkus:dev